Stuycs-K/finalprojectapcs-5-zhang-qiyujin-ng-michelle/PROTOTYPE.md

 # Technical Details:

 Period: 5
-Group members: Qiyujin Zhang, Michelle Ng
+Qiyujin Zhang, Michelle Ng

-Group Name: Fruit Crush: Qiwi & Melonchelle
+Fruit Crush: Qiwi & Melonchelle

 Brief Project description (1 paragraph summary): We will be recreating Candy Crush (but making it fruit instead of candy).
 We will make a 10x10 grid with different images (symbols) that represent the fruit.
 We will have a scoreboard at the ~top~ (new)bottom that continuously updates.
 If you have 3 or more of the same fruits in a line (link), you will get a 100 points per fruit cleared.
 If you link 4, you will get a special fruit.
 When the special type of a fruit is canceled out, it instantly clears out its row and column; you get 200 points per fruit cleared.
 If you link 5, the special in the middle will clear the entire board and then regenerate; you get 100 points per fruit cleared.